-A Life Leader:
+A Life Ambassador:

 - has taken the time to learn some of the basic facts and issues surrounding the pro-life cause;

 - is not guided solely by the emotion of the issue;